 - The right to appeal any disagreements you have with the IRS, either within the agency’s system of appeals or through the courts.

 Should your rights be violated in any way or you find the need for help with your IRS audit, give us a call today.

 Reach Out to a Tax Lawyer for IRS Audit Assistance

 A tax audit may seem scary, but it can be a lot less so if you know you have a lawyer beside you looking out for your best interests.
 Your lawyer will help you review your income tax returns and ensure that they’re correct and in order.

 Your attorney will help you gather all the necessary information the IRS is looking for.
 You will have someone beside you to guide you through this process so you won’t feel so nervous and alone.

-You can get IRS audit help by contacting a lawyer who understands the fears you’re experiencing and will do everything possible to alleviate them.
-Discuss your tax situation with an attorney at the W Tax Group during a free initial evaluation.
-Call us directly at 1-877-500-4930 or fill out the online contact form at the bottom of this page.
+You can get IRS audit help by contacting a tax professional who understands the fears you’re experiencing and will do everything possible to alleviate them.
+You can chat live with us right now or call us directly to get answers.